 After inflating the balloon you hold it against your body.
-With your palm facing downwards, take the neck of the balloon between your thumb and your first and second fingers.
+With your palm facing downwards, take the neck of the balloon between your thumb and your index and middle finger.
 With your other hand stretch out the neck (fig.1).

 Then bring the neck up and around your fingers back to the body of the balloon (fig. 2).
 At the same time rotate your left hand anti-clockwise so that your palm is facing upwards (fig. 3).

-Then pass the neck through the center of the loop created between your first and second fingers (fig. 4 and 5).
+Then pass the neck through the center of the loop created between your index and middle finger (fig. 4 and 5).

 Finally, while pulling the neck through the loop, withdraw your fingers (fig. 6 and 7).

-Great!
+Congratulations!
 You're done.
 It might seem a little awkward to begin with, but after a few times it will become second nature, and you'll agree that this is the best way to tie a balloon knot!